Pallavikumarimdb/JAVA_with_DSA/src/com/_4_First_JAVA_Program/notes.md

 type conversion will take place under some condition<br/>
 Conditions :-<br/>
 >1.
 Two types should be compatible.
 >2.
-Destination type should be greater then the source type.
+Destination type should be greater than the source type.
 ## Type Casting
 >When we convert one type of data to another type is known as type casting<br/>
    Ex:- int num = (int) (67.564f)